 The Lake District is jam-packed with amazing adventures for tots to teenagers.
-We've many free or low-cost events, from street theatre to dragon boating, archery to canoeing.
-Take a look at our events calendar or check out the list of family-friendly events in 2014.
+We've many free or low-cost events, from learning circus skills to bushcraft survival, archery to canoeing, pond dipping to our mini-beast safari!
+Take a look at our events calendar and check out the list of family-friendly events.

 We have more than 40 laidback Miles Without Stiles routes.
-Here are some highlights.
 Check out the links for maps and route guides:

 Get some ideas for your own quests or check out the free family-friendly guided walks on offer in Walking with children.